 Most of the time, an examination of the bone marrow is necessary to see if the marrow is affected by the lymphoma.
 This is done by collecting a biopsy of the bone marrow.

-- Samples are taken, usually from pelvis bone.
+Samples are taken, usually from the pelvis bone.

 Must Read Articles Related to Lymphoma

 A bone marrow biopsy is performed to evaluate bone marrow function or to determine the cause of some infections, diagnose tumors, determine how far a disease, s...learn more >>